Robert Louis Stevenson: Death

-On 3 December 1894, Stevenson was talking to his wife and straining to open a bottle of wine when he suddenly exclaimed, "What's that?", then asked his wife, "Does my face look strange?", and collapsed.
-(Some sources have stated that he was, instead, attempting to make mayonaisse when he collapsed.)
-He died within a few hours, at the age of 44, due to a stroke.
-The Samoans insisted on surrounding his body with a watch-guard during the night and on bearing him on their shoulders to nearby Mount Vaea, where they buried him on a spot overlooking the sea on land donated by British Acting Vice Consul Thomas Trood.
-Based on Stevenson's poem Requiem, the following epitaph is inscribed on his tomb:
+On 3 December 1894 Stevenson was talking to his wife and straining to open a bottle of wine when he suddenly exclaimed, "What's that?", then asked his wife, "Does my face look strange?", and collapsed.
+(Some sources have stated that he was, instead, attempting to make mayonnaise when he collapsed.)
+He died within a few hours, at the age of 44, possibly as the result of a brain haemorrhage.
+According to research published in 2000, Stevenson might have suffered from hereditary haemorrhagic telangiectasia (Osler-Rendu-Weber Syndrome).
+This would explain his chronic respiratory complaints, recurrent episodes of pulmonary haemorrhage, and his early death.
+It might also explain his mother's hitherto unreported but apparent stroke, at age 38 years.

+After his death, the Samoans insisted on surrounding his body with a watch-guard during the night and on bearing him on their shoulders to nearby Mount Vaea, where they buried him on a spot overlooking the sea on land donated by British Acting Vice Consul Thomas Trood.
+Based on Stevenson's poem "Requiem", the following epitaph is inscribed on his tomb: